Present Moment builds digital wellbeing through participatory, relational engagement.

 Present Moment's flagship workshop series brings parents, caregivers, and kids together to share & create collective action supporting digital wellbeing.

-Participatory Research & Co-Design
+Participatory Research & Deliberation

 Resilient Communities invited small business owners to become hosts & co-designers of resilient networks in neighborhoods devastated by Superstorm Sandy.